AltraMayor/f3/doc/usage.rst

 special purposes.
 So they don't allow ``f3write`` to use that reserved space.
 It's mostly safe to ignore that free space.
-If one wants to use all space possible, there're two options: (1) using a file system that doesn't reserve space (e.g FAT), or (2) reducing the reserved space.
+If one wants to use all space possible, there're two options: (1) using a file system that doesn't reserve space (e.g. FAT), or (2) reducing the reserved space.
 How to go for the second option depends on the used file system.
 The `page <http://www.microhowto.info/howto/reduce_the_space_reserved_for_root_on_an_ext2_ext3_or_ext4_filesystem.html>`__ explains how to reduce the reserved space on ext2, ext3, and ext4 file